-The Planning Team provides a range of services from strategic to site planning and computer simulation to waterways management.
+The Planning Team provides a range of services from strategic to site planning.
 Some of our primary services include planning for marine terminals and supporting infrastructure, port master planning, optimizing port operations and determining the operational and financial feasibility of new port and marine investments.
-Port Planning also prepares baseline studies to make decisions about investments and operations.
-We use computer simulation and mapping to test and communicate the efficiency of port plans and operational plans.
+Port Planning also coordinates baseline studies to facilitate decision making about investments and operations.